Life in a Scoliosis Brace

 So you just found out you need a brace.
 You are probably feeling a whole host of emotions that go along with this new chapter of your life and journey with scoliosis.
 Wearing a brace is very important.
 Your brace has a big job to do – it is trying to keep your scoliosis from getting worse and help you avoid surgery, which is sometimes the path if further progression (worsening) of your scoliosis takes place.
 Although you may feel overwhelmed right now, soon enough your brace will become part of your daily routine and you may not even think much of wearing it all.
 It’ll have become your new normal.

-Even while living in your brace, you can still enjoy hanging out with friends, go to school, play sports and be a normal kid or teen.
+Even while living in your brace, you can still enjoy hanging out with friends, going to school, playing sports and being a normal kid or teen.
 Below, you will find some very helpful information to hopefully make your journey with bracing a little bit easier.
 Know that you are not alone in this journey!
 There are many other kids all over the world who wear braces too.

 Talking to my friends about bracing